simolus3/drift/docs/pages/docs/Advanced Features/expressions.md

 }
 ```

 Here, `groupId` is a regular select statement.
-By default moor would select all columns, so we use
+By default drift would select all columns, so we use
 `selectOnly` to only load the id of the category we care about.
 Then, we can use `subqueryExpression` to embed that query into an expression that we're using as
 a filter.